jtrovato/Context_ID_and_SMT/README.md

 Consider, for example, the English-language Wikipedia article about the United States.
 It contains the following sentence:

-> "Mainstream American cuisine is similar to that in other Western Coutnries."
+> "Mainstream American cuisine is similar to that in other Western Countries."

 THe Spanish-language version of the same article contains this sentence: